Bartłomiej Zagrodnik, Managing Partner, CEO of Walter Herz

-Walter Herz company is a leading Polish entity which has been operating in the commercial real estate sector across the country.
-For nine years, the company has been providing comprehensive and strategic investment consulting services for tenants, investors and real estate owners.
-It provides extensive support for both public and private sector.
-Walter Herz experts assist clients in finding and leasing space, and give advice when it comes to investment and hotel projects.
+Walter Herz company is a leading Polish entity operating in the commercial real estate sector across the country.
+For ten years, the company has provided comprehensive and strategic investment consulting services for tenants, investors, and real estate owners across the country.
+Walter Herz experts assist investors, property owners, and tenants.
+They provide full service to companies from the private and public sectors.

 Walter Herz advisors support clients in finding and leasing space and provide consulting in implementing investment projects in the warehouse, office, retail, and hotel sectors.